fredzannarbor/LeoBloom/README.md

 2.  pip install -r requirements.txt

+## Setup

-3.  **Download KDP data files** from your KDP admin page to the directory kdpdata.
+1.  **Download KDP data files** from your KDP admin page to the directory /kdpdata.
 You want KDP > Reports > Prior Months' Royalties.
 You don't need to rename the files.
+2.  **Download LSI data files** from LSI's mail delivery option to the directory /lsidata.
+3.  **Enter any direct sales in the spreadsheet** in the directory /directdata.
+4.  **Customize the file authordata/royaltied_authors.xlsx** with the information about your authors.
+5.  **Customize the file BIPtruth.csv** with the metadata for your list of titles.'

 ## Running the Script

-**python kdp2df.py**
+**python LeoBloom.py**

+A long series of reports will scroll across the console.
+In addition, various specialized reports are generated and stored in /reports.

+The various dataframes generated during creation of the program are saved in /results.
+These can be very handy for troubleshooting and double-checking.

 ## About Exchange Rates